Nickjet45/Personal_Projects/README.md

-# Personal_Projects
+# Small-Side-Projects
-Repositry of persoal projects, each individual project will be moved to their own repositry and given proper comments
+Repositry of projects that are either too small to get their own area, or no longer function as they once did